Parks and Facilities

 1875 Burgundy Way

 The Canyon Creek tot lot provides a play structure for children ages 2 - 5.
 This park also has picnic tables and small size bbq pits.
 This park is another recreational focus for the Canyon Creek subdivision and the nearby CHISPA housing project.
+This play structure was completed in February of 2019 and was funded by the Canyon Creek Assessment District.

 477 Venice Way